 - adequate space is available to tenants and there is no overcrowding

 The Housing Health and Safety Hazard Rating System (HHSRS) is also used to measure other risks in HMOs, in particular repair and fire safety risks.

 - general HMO standards - this includes the minimum room sizes allowed for HMOs

 We carry out routine inspections of all known HMOs in Lambeth.
 If conditions are not up to the required standards the landlord is required to improve them.

-In addition, if a landlord wants to set up a new HMO, one of our officers will visit and give advice on the requirements for the property.
+Also if a landlord wants to set up a new HMO, one of our officers will visit the property and give advice on the requirements for the property.

 We also respond to complaints received from occupying tenants or other persons or services.

 Changes to inspections as a result of coronavirus

 During the current Coronavirus pandemic we are operating a reduced service and will only be visiting properties where there is an imminent risk to health or safety, i.e. where the risk posed by the issues is greater than the potential for spreading coronavirus.